bevy-logging/bevy_logging/src/chapter_4.md

 I called my example crate test_spiral

-So the target we supply to the env filter will be `test_spiral` there is no module name, therfore it is left blank.
+So, the target we supply to the env filter will be `test_spiral`.
+Since there is no module name, it is left blank.

-Env filters are comma seperated so `warn,test_spiral=info` will mean "run `warn` level for as normal, for module test_spiral `info`"
+Env filters are comma separated so `warn,test_spiral=info` will mean "run `warn` level for as normal, for module test_spiral `info`"

 ```rust